Meet Our Teaching Faculty

 In 2015, he played at the Punta Cana Jazz Festival, where he excelled with his fantastic style of playing guitar.
 In 2016, he won the Hard Rock Hotel & Casino Punta Cana band content with the Fred Rubin band.
 In 2017, Lewis played on the Elvis Presley tribute show with the renowned Elvis double from Las Vegas, Michael Cullipher.
 In the same year, he was part of the band of the Heat Latin Music Awards celebrated in Cap Cana.
 In 2018, he collaborated on the arrangements and recordings of songs by the Colombian artist Gustavo Chaverra (based in Punta Cana).

 In 2019 Lewis started to play the bass and record demos of his songs, learning the tricks of music production.
 Thus began the journey to make his debut album Combustion, an instrumental record released in early 2021.
 Ignited by his distinctive, majestic guitar, the album burns with creativity that melds Rock with vibrant Latin rhythms, Caribbean melodies, and all the passion and incandescence of the Blues guitar.
 Lewis is now working on his second solo album while gigging and teaching in the Bay Area.
-Lewis teaches private lessons on guitar and bass and also teaches band workshops and group guitar classes.
+Lewis teaches private lessons on guitar and bass and also teaches band workshops and group guitar classes at Fort Mason.

 Richard Michos